Rassie Erasmus Biography: Age, Wife, Children, Net Worth, Family, Wikipedia

 In 2016, Erasmus left SARU and moved to Ireland, where he became director of rugby and head coach of Munster.

-He also helped develop a number of young Irish players such as Conor Murray, CJ Stander and Peter O’MahonyO’Mahony.
+He also helped develop a number of young Irish players, such as Conor Murray, CJ Stander and Peter O’MahonyO’Mahony.

 He left Munster in 2017 and returned to South Africa, where he was appointed director of rugby and head coach of the Springboks.

-Net value
+Net worth

 According to various sources, Rassie Erasmus has an estimated net worth of around $5 million.